AskaReign/hackstack/README.md

 # hackstack
-Your go-to stack of little tips and tools for an easier tech life!
+Your go-to stack of little tips and tools for an easier geeky life!